Coconut MCT Oil (C8/C10) Playbook: Keto Coffee, Daily Dosage & Stomach-Safe Strategies

 TL;DR: The Quickest Way to Your Best MCT Oil Routine

-Start MCT oil slowly (1 teaspoon with food), increase gradually over a week, and split servings between breakfast and an afternoon snack.
-Pair with coffee, smoothies, or oatmeal for easier digestion and steady energy.
-Quality coconut-sourced MCTs and smart timing help keep cramps away and sustain ketosis.
-Want a science-backed approach?[1][2][3]
+Start MCT oil slowly (1 tsp with food), increase gradually over a week, and split servings between breakfast and an afternoon snack.
+Pair with keto coffee, smoothies, or oatmeal for easier digestion and steady energy.
+Quality, coconut-sourced C8/C10 and smart timing help sustain ketosis and minimise GI upset (Bach & Babayan, 1982; St-Onge & Bosarge, 2008; Lin, 2021).

 - Dosage Titration – step-by-step increases that protect digestion